emca-it/Energy-Log-Server-6.x/12-00-00-Integration_with_AD/12-00-00-Integration_with_AD.md

 # Integration with Radius #

-To use the Radius protocol, install the latest available version of Energy Logserver.
+To use the Radius protocol, install the latest available version of Energy Log Server.

 ## Configuration ##

-The default configuration file is located at `/etc/elasticsearch/properties.yml`:
+The default configuration file is located at /etc/elasticsearch/properties.yml:

 		# Radius opts
-		#radius.host: "RADIUS_SERVER_IP"
+		#radius.host: "10.4.3.184"
-		#radius.secret: "secret_password"
+		#radius.secret: "querty1q2ww2q1"
-		#radius.port: 1812 # default radius port
+		#radius.port: 1812

 Use appropriate secret based on config file in Radius server.
 The secret is configured on `clients.conf` in Radius server.

-On radius server site, the client has to be set with Energy client host IP.
+In this case, since the plugin will try to do Radius auth then client IP address should be the IP address where the Elasticsearch is deployed.

+Every user by default at present get the admin role.